digitallyserviced/tviewwiki/ANSI.md

 }
 ```

 When you run this program, you must pipe text into it.
-To illustrate the handling of ANSII escape sequences, you could do the following on Linux:
+To illustrate the handling of ANSI escape sequences, you could do the following on Linux:

 ```bash
 ls -l --color=always | go run main.go